STATEMENT OF NEED

 Relevant financial relationships exist between the following individuals and commercial interests:

 Ulka N. Vaishampayan, MD, discloses that she has served as a consultant for Bayer and on the speakers' bureau for Bayer, Pfizer, and Sanofi.
 She has also received research support from Novartis and Pfizer.

 Leonard G. Gomella, MD, FACS, discloses that he has served on the advisory board for Astellas, Bayer, Clovis, Janssen, and Merck.
 He has also served as a consultant for Strand Diagnostics.

-Julie N. Graff, MD, discloses that she has received research support from Janssen, Merck, and Sanofi.
+Julie N. Graff, MD, discloses that she has received research support from Astellas, Janssen, Merck, and Sanofi.

-Matthew Rettig, MD, discloses that he served on the advisory board for Constellation Pharmaceuticals.
-He served on the speakers' bureau for Bayer and Johnson & Johnson.
-Dr. Rettig has also served as a consultant for Johnson & Johnson.
-He received research support from Astellas, Medivation, Merck, and Novartis.
+Matthew Rettig, MD, discloses that he has served on the advisory board for Constellation Pharmaceuticals and on the speakers' bureau or as a consultant for Bayer and Johnson & Johnson.
+He has received research support from Astellas, Medivation, Merck, and Novartis.